There are so many ways to get moving in Pittsburgh.

 Venture Outdoors has a pretty big impact on Pittsburgh, you just might not realize it.
 Want to organize the best biking and hiking tours around the riverfront and trails?
 That’s VO.
 All those kayaks in the rivers on a sunny day?
 That’s VO, too.
 So when the Venture Outdoors Festival goes down in May, you’re going to want to bring the whole gang for a day’s worth of outdoorsy activities, like kayaking, fishing, climbing, dragon boating, and more!

 OpenStreetsPGH is back and better than ever.
 For the first time ever in 2015, the City of Pittsburgh shut down parts of Penn Avenue and Butler street to let you…well, do whatever you want!
-This year, as a pedestrian or cyclist, you’ll get to play in the streets with a number of hosted fitness events like bikram yoga, salsa dancing, and even roller disco.
-Whatever you do this summer, make sure get out and get active on these wide-open Pittsburgh streets!
+As a pedestrian or cyclist, you’ll get to play in the streets with a number of hosted fitness events like bikram yoga, salsa dancing, and even roller disco.
+Whatever you do this year, make sure get out and get active on these wide-open Pittsburgh streets!